mjit584/2020/content/pages/coral/index.md

 Climate change, coupled with a huge increase in nitrates from agricultural runoff from farms on the mainland, also makes ocean water more acidic.
 Rapid changes in nitrate levels cause coral to stop growing or even lose their structural integrity.
 In extremely acidic waters, such as those along the northern shore of Jamaica, large patches of coral have disintegrated.

 Both the warming of the sea and its increasing acidity allow coral diseases to thrive and spread over long distances.
 Stony coral tissue loss disease, theorized to be a flesh-eating bacterial pathogen, first appeared in the Florida Keys in 2014.
-By March 2020, research indicated it had already spread to Mexico’s Cozumel island.
-Coral volunteers in Belize say they are already seeing signs of its problems here, too.
+By June 2019, research indicated it had already spread to Mexico’s Cozumel island and parts of northern Belize.
+Coral volunteers in the south say they are already seeing signs of its problems here, too.

 </div><!-- end story content -->
 <div class="interactive-top animated slideInLeft"></div>